 Field Size Туре Power reset value Description AStat 2 r TPA line state for the port: $00_2 = invalid$ $01_2 = 1$ $10_2 = 0$ $11_2 = Z$ BStat 2 r TPB line state for the port (same encoding as AStat) Ch 1 r If equal to one, the port is a child, else a parent.
 The meaning of this bit is undefined from the time a bus reset is detected until the PHY transitions to state T1: Child Handshake during the tree identify process (see 4.4.2.2 in IEEE Std 1394-1995).
-Con 1 r 0 If equal to one, the port is connected, else disconnected.
-This bit reports the value of the connected variable for the port (see the connection_status() function in table 7-18).
-Bias 1 r If equal to one, bias voltage is detected (possible connection).
+Connected 1 r 0 If equal to one, the port is connected, else disconnected.
+This bit reports the value of the connected variable for the port (see the connection_status() function in table 7-19).
+Bias 1 r If equal to one, incoming TpBias-bias voltage is detected (possible connec- tion).
 The value reported by this bit is filtered by hysteresis logic, with a time of CONNECT_TIMEOUT, to reduce multiple status changes caused by contact scrape when a connector is inserted or removed.
-Dis 1 r See description If equal to one, the port is disabled.
+Disabled 1 rw See description If equal to one, the port is disabled.
 The value of this bit subsequent to a power reset is implementation-dependent, but should be a hardware configurable option.
+A single configuration option may control the power reset value for all ports.
 Negotiated_speed 3 r Indicates the maximum speed negotiated between this PHY port and its immediately connected port; the encoding is the same as for the PHY register Max_speed field.
-Int_Enable 1 rw ^a 0 Enable PHY status change interrupts.
-When set to one, the PHY shall transmit status to the link if any of Con, Bias, Dis or Fault change state.
+Int_Enable 1 rw 0 Enable port event interrupts.
+When set to one, the PHY shall set Port_event to one if any of Connected, Bias, Disabled or Fault (for this port) change state.
 Suspend 1 rw ^a 1 Initiate suspend.
 If written as one, commence operations as a suspend initia- tor.
 While the suspend handshake with the peer PHY is in progress this bit reads as one; otherwise it reads as zero.
 Port_disable 1 rw ^a 0 Port disable.
 When set to one the PHY shall disable the port.
 While the disable process is active this bit reads as one; otherwise this bit reads as zero.
 Enab_token 1 rw ^a 0 Enable token-style arbitration.
 When set to one, the enhancements specified in clause 7.9 shall be enabled for this port.
 Fault 1 r 0 Set to one if an error is detected during a suspend or resume operation.
-Int_disable 1 rw ^a 0 Disable PHY status change interrupts.
-If written as one, the Int_enable bit shall be cleared to zero.
-This bit always reads as zero.
-Resume 1 rw ^a 0 If written as one the PHY shall attempt to resume normal operations on the port.
+Resume 1 rw ^a 0 If written as one the PHY shall attempt to resume normal operations on a sus- pended port.
 While resuming, this bit reads as one; otherwise it reads as zero.
-Enable_port rw ^a 0 Port disable.
+Port_enable rw ^a 0 Port enable.
 If written as one the PHY shall enable the port.
 While the enable process is active this bit reads as one; otherwise this bit reads as zero.
 Disab_token rw ^a 0 Disable token-style arbitration.
 If written as one the Enab_token bit shall be cleared to zero.
 This bit always reads as zero.
 Clr_fault rw ^a 0 Clear fault(s).
 If written as one, the Fault bit shall be cleared to zero.
 This bit always reads as zero.